fwallacevt/notion-recurring-tasks/README.md

 - The database you store executions in must have:
   - name (title)
   - date_created (datetime)
+- The database you store timezone information in must have:
+  - name (title), containing at least one entry with a [correctly formatted](https://docs.python.org/3/library/time.html#time.tzset) timezone string

 _*If you create your own databases, you will need to [regenerate ORM classes](./docs/orm-usage.md).*_